 Our online heritage tree directory provides information about the various city and county notable tree programs across the state.
 The directory is a great resource if you’re planning a weekend sightseeing trip or local walking tour, or if you wish to nominate a tree that has not met the statewide program criteria.

-The Oregon Heritage Tree and Historical Programs have updated their most popular and widely distributed biennial publication: the “Guide to Oregon Historical Markers & Heritage Trees” map brochure.
-This full-color 20-page, glovebox size brochure lists all Heritage Tree and Historical and Regional Marker sites (up to 2019) across Oregon.
+The Oregon Heritage Tree and Historical Marker Programs have updated their popular biennial publication: the “Guide to Oregon Historical Markers & Heritage Trees” map brochure.
+This full-color 20-page, glovebox size brochure lists all Heritage Tree and Historical and Regional Marker sites (current as of January 2025) across Oregon.
 If you would like copies of this free publication, please contact Jessica Carbone at 503-373-0155, or request by email.

 All of us at TIC are committed to making your Oregon highway experience a great one.
 From the men and women ensuring your safety at our rest areas to the people helping you navigate a highway logo sign application, TIC employees agree that customers come first.
 It’s a big road out there and we’re here to help.